gitlabhq/gitlabhq/doc/user/project/code_owners.md

 # app/ @commented-rule

-# We can specifiy a default match using wildcards:
+# We can specify a default match using wildcards:
 * @default-codeowner

 # Rules defined later in the file take precedence over the rules